AshfordGraye/Job-Search-Site/README.md

 *Project complete to assignment spec, however further work is ongoing.*

-> The site itself has some quirks that were necessary to produce a demonstration-ready product, and don't readily show themselves.
-Here they are:
+> The site itself has some quirks that were necessary to produce a demonstration-ready product, and don't readily show themselves:
 >
 > - When looking at the 'contact us' section, only TWO locations will actually load anything from the drop down menus - Houston, Texas and Gateshead, UK.
 Selecting anywhere else will NOT load anything.
 > - The text entry fields 'work' but don't actually save anything